 - Heavy vehicle and machinery cleaning: Council vehicles to be cleaned using recycled water at treatment plants.

-- Commercial window and building washing: no conditions apply.
+- Commercial window and building washing: no restrictions.

-- Commercial building construction and related activities: no conditions apply.
+- Commercial building construction and related activities: no restrictions.

 How water restriction levels are determined